johnkary/ruby-events/README.md

 There are a few existing gems that tackle events already, and I'll try them out in different "attempt" directories within this repository.

-## Attempt 1 - Custom Implementation
+## Attempt 1 - My Custom Implementation

-This is all custom code I've written to implement the Observer design pattern in Ruby.
+This is a custom proof of concept I've written to implement the Observer pattern in Ruby.
 I based it off of an implementation I'm familiar with from working with the PHP library [Symfony2 Event Dispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#the-dispatcher).
 There may be "a more Ruby-way" to do things, of which I'm still ignorant of.

 This is my first Ruby thing ever, and it was mostly an exercise in learning but also in showing a concept others found interesting from the KC Ruby group.

+Supports:

+* Dispatch named events
+* Registering listeners to handle events as:
+    * Object instance methods
+    * Procs

 To run: